Sunday, February 25, 2018

 Hours later as Amanda and I enter the Charleston Jezebels, the Gilead government run brothel, my mind still couldn't quite come to terms with what I learned about my spy partner's ex-husband.
 That Andrew Maddox was bisexual and had been while Amanda and he were married.
 I couldn't help but figure that explained our affair back before America fell.
 She asked me what I thought of Andrew after meeting him the first time and my response was less than positive.
 I thought the guy was a major dick and that his only real talent was being born into a well established and wealthy family with huge connections in D.C.

 But the real icing on the lets-screw-with-Andrew cake is that his current boyfriend was an aide to none other than the Reverend President of Gilead.
 One of the absolute worst crimes in Gilead was something called “Gender Treachery.”
 The penalty being the convicted having their skulls impaled with a meat hook mounted to a wall.
-Having information that a senior official had hidden sexual life was information any respectable spy agency milked until that cow was a crusty corpse.
+Having knowledge that a senior official had hidden a sexual life was information any respectable spy agency milked until that cow was a crusty corpse.
 Amanda didn't need to tell me that pressure on Andrew was how the scientist we were sent to rescue, Jennifer Burgess, ended up in the now Potemkin village of Charleston.

 The building itself was a new construction situated on the grounds of what was once the South Carolina Aquarium.
 The place essentially looked like a six story rectangular warehouse with the main entrance located at the southwest corner.
 Needless to say, in a country that was supposedly established to be God's kingdom on earth there wasn't any signage proclaiming what was going on in the place.
 While less than six years had passed since Gilead was proclaimed, good citizens had long learned that asking any questions was a quick way to earn a ticket to the toxic wastelands of the Colonies.

-Once inside the building, the decor seemed intent on making up for the outside anonymity.
+Once inside the building, the décor seemed intent on making up for the outside anonymity.
 It was a mashup of 20th century New Orleans and 19th century Antebellum south.
 Red velvet wallpaper covered the walls on which hung portrait paintings of ancient plantation owners.
 Their expressions a curious combination of approval or amusement, which given that the dead bastards all thought nothing of keeping fellow humans in bondage seemed appropriate.
 The worst thing though were the huge stuffed hunting trophies, elephant tusks, and rhino horns on display.
 All clearly recent kills given their condition.
 Lighting came from wrought iron fixtures hanging from the ceiling which gave the place a subdued atmosphere.
 Scattered about the lobby floor were numerous overstuffed chairs and ornate couches where the upper tier of Gilead society and foreign tourists could be found relaxing while waiting their turn with the talent upstairs.

 One of the concierges approached Amanda and myself as we stood at the threshold of the lobby.
 After we gave him our German cover names he checked a notebook sitting on a small podium and then guided us to the bar in back of the lobby.
 As we made our way through, the concierge did a nearly imperceptible hand gesture as he brushed some imaginary lint off his right sleeve.
 A sign that he was part of the Mayday Resistance.